Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Discussion

 Type I errors, representing the incorrect identification of simple sources as complex (i.e. false positives), may be due to the presence of non-random information deemed by a human observer to be incidental and not contributing to the complexity of the source itself.
 An example could be a telescope imaging artefact containing structure, such as a point spread function originating from a brighter source.
 Type I errors may also occur where multiple simple sources are captured within a frame, as the number of sources captured in each frame can vary significantly.

 Errors again may also be due to a failure of volunteer evaluations to converge on accurate truth labels, in this case mislabelling frames containing complex and unusual objects as negatives potentially due to the loss of information in each frame due to the sampling process.
 This is particularly likely where only part of an interesting source was captured in the sample frame.
-For example, the X-shaped radio galaxy 2MASX J20180125-5539312, as shown in figure \ref{fig:xshaped}, is large enough such that the scan frames capture only part of this larger structure.
-These examples were often misclassified by participants as frames containing only noise or simple objects.
-However, expert astronomers did in fact identify these frames as containing complex and anomalous structures, even though misclassifications by other volunteers resulted in the failure of some of these frames to have consensus votes that converge on a positive label.
+For example, the X-shaped radio galaxy 2MASX J20180125-5539312, as shown in figure \ref{fig:xshaped}, is large enough that the scan frames capture only part of this larger structure.
+These examples were misclassified by some participants as frames containing only noise or simple objects.
+While expert astronomers did in fact identify these frames as containing complex and anomalous structures, misclassifications by some volunteers resulted in the failure of some of these frames to reach a consensus vote that converged on a positive label.
 Furthermore, the human criteria for what is interesting or anomalous may be somewhat tarnished by previous exposure and not judged on its own merits (e.g. a galaxy image may have a high complexity, but be identical to images previously seen by the human judge and accordingly classified as simple).

 Alternatively, type I errors may be explained by the retention of random inputs not removed by the smoothing function.
 In S19 we demonstrated that in the ATLAS sample there was a large amount of noise in the simple sources at baseline.
 This presents a risk that in some images random inputs will take the form of incidental structure that may not be removed as smoothing increases.
 Where random inputs are retained after smoothing, segmentation efficiency is likely to be improved by incorporating thresholds in both the coarse-grained complexity and the SNR, as incidental structure and imaging artefacts are less likely to have the same gradient structure as astronomical sources and are therefore likely to be distributed more uniformly across the available channel values.
 Figure \ref{fig:Enriched_Scatter} illustrates the benefit of incorporating the SNR to reduce false positives (type I errors).